nus-cs2103-AY2122S2/tp/docs/team/sharpstorm.md

 * **Project management**:
   * Served as the **overall project lead** in organizing meetings and working with the entire team to ensure that integration of components proceed smoothly.
   * Served as the **project schedule manager** to manage internal deadlines across all team members to ensure that the project milestone deadlines can be met.
-  * Upkeep of code quality and coverage across all members
+  * Upkeep of code quality and coverage across all members.

 * **Team Based Tasks**
-  * Upkeep shared team components in the Developer and User Guides, including User Stories and Product Scope
+  * Upkeep shared team components in the Developer and User Guides, including User Stories and Product Scope.
-  * Assisted in the management of the team's issue tracker
+  * Assisted in the management of the team's issue tracker.

 * **Documentation**:
   * User Guide: